jbelew/nms_optimizer-service/README.md

-# No Man's Sky Starship Optimizer (Service Layer)
+# No Man's Sky Neural Technology Optimizer (Service Layer)

 ## CI/CD Status

 ![Tests](https://github.com/jbelew/nms_optimizer-service/actions/workflows/main.yml/badge.svg?branch=main) ![Deployment](https://img.shields.io/badge/Deployment-Heroku-blue?logo=heroku)

-This repository contains the code for the `nms_optimizer-service`, a service designed to optimize the placement of technology modules within the inventory grid of No Man's Sky starships.
-It leverages various algorithms, including pattern matching and simulated annealing, to maximize adjacency bonuses and overall effectiveness of the installed technologies.
+This repository contains the code for the `nms_optimizer-service`, a service designed to optimize the placement of technology modules within the technology grid of No Man's Sky starships and multi-tools.
+It leverages various algorithms, including pattern matching, ML (AI), and simulated annealing, to maximize adjacency bonuses and overall effectiveness of the installed technologies.

 ## Key Features